AstroBenchmarks/astro-benchmarks/README.md

 Benchmarking Astrophysical Simulation Codes

-Copyright (C) The Astro Benchmarks Team, 2025
+Copyright (c) 2025 The AstroBenchmarks Team

 ## How it works